Debt & Credit Help Paying Off Debt

 Cons

-401(k) loans can be a high-risk opportunity since failure to repay your debt and abide by the fund’s rules could irreparably damage your retirement savings and put your accounts at risk.
-While some of the rules and regulations have softened a bit recently, there’s still a lot to consider and digest before going this route.
+401(k) loans can be high-risk since failure to repay your debt and abide by the fund's rules could irreparably damage your retirement savings and put your accounts at risk.
+While some of the rules and regulations have softened over the years, there's still a lot to consider and digest before going this route.

 To clear up any confusion, let's get this out of the way: Secured and unsecured debts are different.
 Unsecured debt can include credit cards and medical bills — debt with no assets at stake.
 On the other hand, home and auto loans are categorized as secured debt, because failure to pay it back could mean repossession of the asset.